Sean-w94/atmos/article.md

 In some ways this looks like the return of the 90's but there is a vital difference.
-The event handler attributes in a Riot component can only reference methods that exist in their scope, whereas vanilla HTML handler attributes can only reference methods on the global scope - which we know is a recipe for disaster.
+The event handler attributes in a Riot component can only reference methods that exist in their scope (which is determined by the base element, e.g. the element which gets mounted, `<msg>` in the example).
+Whereas vanilla HTML handler attributes can only reference methods on the global scope - which we know is a recipe for disaster.

 ## Application Structure